 The Plasma Chemistry Laboratory provides high-precision elemental analyses of environmental, biological, geological, and archaeological materials using inductively coupled plasma (ICP) technology.
 Quantitative and qualitative elemental analyses are available using ICP mass spectrometry (ICP-MS) and optical emission spectrometry (ICP-OES).
 In 2016, the Plasma Chemistry Laboratory expanded its analytical capabilities to include a multicollector ICP-MS (MC-ICP-MS), dedicated to isotope ratios of radiogenic species such as lead and strontium.
-In 2019 the laboratory acquired a laser ablation system for direct introduction of solid samples into the ICP-MS. In addition to ICP technology, the Plasma Chemistry Laboratory offers direct mercury analysis by thermal decomposition, producing fast and accurate quantitative mercury determination in liquid and solid matrices.
+In addition to ICP technology, the Plasma Chemistry Laboratory offers direct mercury analysis by thermal decomposition, producing fast and accurate quantitative mercury determination in liquid and solid matrices.

 The laboratory provides analytical services to the University System of Georgia researchers, as well as to external academic and industrial customers.
 The mission of the laboratory is to provide quality analytical data to researchers and to assist in preparing university students for STEM careers.

 The Plasma Chemistry Laboratory provides sample preparation for elemental and isotopic analyses for a variety of sample matrices, and a class 100/1000 Cleanroom enables ultra-trace analysis sample preparation.